favoursui/git_setup/README.md

-now head to your github account, click on the tiny profile like logo and click on settings click on SSH and GPG keys now lets click on new ssh and paste the ssh pubkey copied, it starts with 'ssh-rsa and ends with .com' now click on add ssh key congratulatons you have successfully configured your github to git!
+now head to your github account, click on the tiny profile like logo and click on settings click on SSH and GPG keys now lets click on new ssh and paste the ssh pubkey copied, it starts with 'ssh-rsa and ends with .com' now click on add ssh key congratulatons you have successfully configured your github to git!.